 -----> [ Adept-scale your-app-name ]

 No code setup is needed.
 Just provision the add-on and go.

-- In the account section read the Terms of Service Agreement carefully, check the “I Agree” box and submit the account form.
+- Read the Terms of Service Agreement carefully and check the “I Agree” box.

 The settings won’t be applied until you submit the settings form.

-Depending on the traffic and response times for your application in recent history, the graph may not react to your settings updates.
-For example, if your application isn’t receiving any traffic then the recommendation will not change.
+Depending on the traffic and response times for your application in recent history, the graph may not appear to react to your settings updates.
+For example, if your application isn’t receiving any traffic or there is not enough valid history to parse, then the recommendation will not change.

 What do these settings mean?